 Definition of a Character

-For many Tweets all characters are a single byte and this page is of no use.
-The number of characters in a Tweet will be equal to the byte length of the text.
+For many Tweets, all characters are a single byte, and this page is of no use.
+The number of characters in a Tweet will effectively be equal to the byte length of the text.
 If you use anything beyond the most basic letters, numbers, and punctuation the situation gets more confusing.
 While many people use multi-byte Kanji characters to exemplify these issues, Twitter has found that accented vowels cause the most confusion because English speakers simply expect them to work.
 Take the following example: the word “café”.
 It turns out there are two byte sequences that look exactly the same, but use a different number of bytes: